- Corporate Governance Report (PDF: 5895KB)last updated on June 26, 2026

 Securities Holdings

-When there is a necessity from the viewpoint of business development, we acquire and retain shares of clients and business partners to strengthen and maintain relationships.
-Acquisition of major securities is determined by the Board of Directors, taking comprehensive consideration of benefits to the Company, acquisition cost, risk of share price changes and other factors.
-The Board of Directors examines the necessity of securities holdings for individual stocks each year, taking into consideration its economic rationality, including cost and risk of holding them, and business development benefits.
-Based on such examination, shares that have become dilutive in terms of significance to our operations, are disposed while confirming relationships with business partners.
+When there is a necessity from the viewpoint of business development, the Corporation holds shares of clients and business partners to “strengthen and maintain relationships.”
+Holding of major securities is determined by the Board of Directors, taking comprehensive consideration of benefits to the Corporation, acquisition cost, risk of share price changes and other factors.
+The Board of Directors examines the necessity of securities holdings for individual stocks each year, taking into consideration its economic rationality, including cost, risk, and sales benefits, and for shares that have decreased in significance of shareholding, we divest them while confirming relationships with business partners.
+Furthermore, even in cases where the significance of holding and economic rationality are recognized, we are proceeding with negotiations for sale while taking into account relationships with business partners and market conditions, in order to achieve the target for reducing securities holdings.

 We exercise voting rights on securities holdings after comprehensively examining the contents of proposals, referring to the Policy on securities holdings above, and judging whether to vote for or against each proposal from the perspective of whether the corporate value of the Company and business partners may increase.